Meadowhall Interchange: Construction and opening

+In 1989, the South Yorkshire Passenger Transport Executive received a European Regional Development Fund grant for 50% of the cost of Meadowhall Interchange.

 Meadowhall Interchange was constructed to serve the new Meadowhall shopping centre, which opened on 4 September 1990 on the former site of steelworks in the Don Valley in north-east Sheffield.
 The interchange was constructed to the north of the shopping centre on the opposite bank of the River Don, with a pedestrian suspension bridge linking the interchange with the shopping centre.
 The heavy rail and bus and coach stations opened in 1990.

 The Sheffield Supertram light rail platforms opened on 21 March 1994.
 The section of line from Meadowhall to Fitzalan Square, in the city centre, was the first phase of the network to open.

 Future

 Meadowhall Interchange was selected as the initial site for Sheffield's High Speed 2 station, with a high-level viaduct station planned to be constructed parallel to the M1 motorway's Tinsley Viaduct adjacent to the mainline station.
 However, these plans were eventually dropped, with plans for High Speed 2 services to instead serve Sheffield station in the city centre.

 As part of the plans for High Speed 2, proposals were put forward for the construction of a new Supertram line from Meadowhall Interchange to Dore & Totley station in the south-west of the city.